Laudenbach Periodontics & Dental Implants

 Professional dental cleaning every three to four months helps maintain results after initial treatment.
 Regular periodontal maintenance appointments prevent reinfection and allow early detection of any recurring problems.

-Surgical Procedures for Advanced Cases
+Surgical Procedures for Advanced Periodontal Disease

 Guided tissue regeneration promotes growth of new bone and connective tissue.
 A special membrane placed between the gum tissue and bone creates space for regeneration while blocking fast-growing gum tissue from filling the area.